jacobkap/crimebythenumbers/docs/intro-to-r.md

 ### Opening an R Script

 When you want to open up a new R Script you can click File on the very top left, then R Script.
 It will open up the script in a new tab inside of the Source panel.
-There are also a number of other file options available R Presentation which can make Powerpoints, R Markdown which can make Word Documents or PDFs that incorporate R code used to make tables or graphs (and which we'll cover in Chapter \ref(using-r-markdown)), and Shiny Web App to make websites using R. There is too much to cover for an introductory book such as this but keep in mind the wide capabilities of R if you have another task to do.
+There are also a number of other file options available: R Presentation which can make Powerpoints, R Markdown which can make Word Documents or PDFs that incorporate R code used to make tables or graphs (and which we'll cover in Chapter \@ref(r-markdown)), and Shiny Web App to make websites using R. There is too much to cover for an introductory book such as this but keep in mind the wide capabilities of R if you have another task to do.

 ![](images/rstudio_2.PNG)